tmp2tmp/eee/docs/hello_world.md

 ////////////////////////////////////////////////////////////////////////////////
-//co-class that defines the traits & function set for a multi-function struct Fx
+//co-class that defines the traits & function set for a multi_func struct Fx
 {
-    //declares the type signature of the multi-function using type = void (const char*, Base&);
+    //declares the type signature of the multi_func using type = void (const char*, Base&);
                      // polymorphic Base& is the virtual parameters
                      //    *,&,&& are supported;   also return type is supported